kawakatz/passthecdn/README.md

 usage<br>
 ```➜  ~ cat subdomains.txt | passthecdn```

-I'm thinking about the best way how to output the result including flexibility of options.
+I'm thinking about the best way how to output the result including flexibility by options.